Condé Nast Traveler readers point to Indy's continuing cred as a booming foodie scene as the number one reason its star is on the rise.

 Readers agreed that the city's friendly people, variety of things to see and do, and abundance of great places to eat make Indy a great choice for visiting and living.

-For the fourth year in a row, the Indianapolis International Airport has landed in the premier spot as best airport in North America.
+For the fifth year in a row, the Indianapolis International Airport has landed in the premier spot as best airport in North America.
 This annual consumer survey consistently identifies IND’s ability to provide the best direct consumer experience, and with local restaurants, incredible art, short security lines, a on-site bee apiary, and the world’s largest airport-based solar farm, we couldn’t agree more.

 When USA Today readers were asked to rank their Top 10 Convention Cities, it was Indy coming in at #1.
 With more hotel rooms (4,700) connected to the Indiana Convention Center than any city in the country, it isn't surprising that the ease of meeting in Indy pushed us to the top of the list.